codieradical/Familiar/README.md

-# Alphabot
+# Familiar
-Alphabot is a Discord bot written in Go
+Familiar is a discord bot you can use to keep track of tasks.